JWiley/JWileymisc/README.md

 ```

-To get the version on cran:
+To get the version on CRAN:

 ``` r